 2. Don’t mistake your clients for one-size-fits-all customers.

 “The client is just not some demographic,” warned Josh.
-While it’s easy to think of your average client in terms of job title, years of experiences, and common business challenges, the reality is more complicated than that.
+While it’s easy to think of your average client in terms of job title, years of experience, and common business challenges, the reality is more complicated than that.
 Your clients are human, and creating a positive client journey means creating an experience that is flexible rather than one-size-fits-all.

 Learn to segment your clients into relevant groups, so you can begin to think more deeply about what they experience when they interact with your firm.
 Segment based on who they are, the problems they have, and what they’re trying to achieve, Josh suggested.

-Relevant information could be collected from client intake surveys, end-of-case interviews, and/or by noting your observations when talking to clients.
+Relevant information could be collected from client intake surveys, end-of-case feedback interviews, and/or by noting your observations when talking to clients.

 3. Put yourself in your client’s shoes.

 Here’s the hard part: Go beyond segmenting, and try to truly put yourself in your client’s place.
 Here are a few questions to ask to get you started: